 Trying to be more resilient

 Stress is a fact of life; everyone deals with it.
-Some types of stress are even positive – the stress of buying a new home or starting a new job – and some stress can be negative and create issues.
+Some types of stress are even positive – the stress of buying a new home or starting a new job – but some stress can be negative and create issues.

 Resilience is the ability to move through stress and get back to a baseline of feelings and emotions – normal, if you will, says Dr. Pradeep Kumar, a pediatrician at Aurora Health Center in Racine, Wis.

 “Resilience is needed to succeed in life,” Dr. Kumar says.
 “Despite the best efforts of parents to shield their children, everyone experiences adversities and daily stressors.
-Resilience is a tool that children can develop to help them face trials, recover from them and face new challenges as they come up.”
+Resilience is a tool children can develop to help them face trials, recover from them and face new challenges as they come up.”

 What is resilience, and how can you help build it in your children?